-Some individuals may be more vulnerable to contaminants in drinking water than the general population.
-Immuno-compromised persons such as those with cancer undergoing chemotherapy, those who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk for infections.
-These people should seek advice about drinking water from their health care providers.
+Some populations may be more vulnerable to contaminants in drinking water.
+Immuno-compromised persons that are undergoing chemotherapy, organ transplants, or diagnoses of HIV/AIDS are at increased risk of infection.
+Those diagnosed with immune disorders, the elderly, and infants may also be at risk.
+These individuals should seek advice about drinking water from their health care providers.